-Sasha Raskin, MA.
-Couples and Family Therapy & Coaching for Individuals Online & in Boulder, CO
+Sasha Raskin, PhD Candidate, LPC.
+Couples and Family Therapy & Coaching Online & in Boulder, CO

 Sasha Raskin, MA

 Making Meaning - New Book, New #1 Bestseller, and Excerpt About Couples Therapy

 As a a couples therapist in Boulder, CO, and a family therapist, we don't just talk about problems all the time, we also assess and celebrate what the couple or the family were able to change for the better.
 Sometimes we even start a session with looking at the wins that the couple or family had since the last time we spoke.
 That's important because that part of our brain needs to be trained: giving ourselves the credit for creating positive change, and achieving our goals (even if it's in such an ambiguous areas such as communication or relationships), otherwise we'll just be stuck in the forever cycle of "it's never enough".